bomonike/bomonike.github.io/waf.md

 Minutes into the psycho-technical series' first episode, one asks about a <strong>"R.U.D.Y. attack"</strong>.

-So below is how I would "mansplain" what that means (to excruiciating detail), instead of watching the show.
+Below is how I would "mansplain" what that means (to excruiciating detail) before going back to watch the show.

-RUDY is an acronymn for <strong>"aRe yoU Dead Yet"</strong> -- the name of a tool hackers use to create Denial of Service attacks.
-(An example is at <a target="_blank" href="https://github.com/darkweak/rudy">https://github.com/darkweak/rudy</a>, written in the Go language).
+R.U.D.Y. is an acronymn for <strong>"aRe yoU Dead Yet"</strong> -- the name of a tool hackers use to create Denial of Service attacks.
+An example is at <a target="_blank" href="https://github.com/darkweak/rudy">https://github.com/darkweak/rudy</a>, written in the Go language.

 A <a target="_blank" href="https://en.wikipedia.org/wiki/Slowloris_(computer_security)
 ">similar tool</a> is at <a target="_blank" href="https://github.com/gkbrk/slowloris">https://github.com/gkbrk/slowloris</a>, written in the Python language.
 The program is named after <a target="_blank" href="https://www.wikiwand.com/en/Slow_loris">slow lorises</a>, a group of primates known for their slow movement.
 It's exhausting watching them.